The Windows 10 Creators Update (v1703) is the update that came with lots of features…

 Here you will find the Internet Connection Troubleshooter, it allows the user to troubleshoot Internet connection-related issues.

 - Open System Settings by pressing Windows key + I.

 - Go to the Update & Security and then Troubleshoot option.

 - After it open the Internet Connection Troubleshooter.

-- Process will take time to complete and probably fix the internet related issues.
+- The process will take time to complete and probably fix the internet related issues.

 Try after Resetting TCP/IP stack

 This trick will help you to fix the internet connectivity issue if the root cause is related to TCP/IP stack.

 To fix the issue you need to reset TCP/IP stack.